 When’s the cheapest and best time to go?Firstly, buy your flights From early January and early September until the end of those months as the sales will expire as soon as possible.
 Direct flights only to Tokyo and Fukuoka.
 Osaka and Fukuoka is always one stop flights.

 Well, the cheapest time to go is May and September.
 In May, flights to Tokyo will be around £600 with British Airways.
 Other than that, it’s Japan Airlines for around £700+.
 For Osaka, cheapest is Cathay Pacific around £500 and for Fukuoka try Asiana Airlines and Korean Air for around £500-£600.
 I would rather go back during these times than the best times.
 September is the end of typhoon season so you have to be careful.

 Best time to go is undoubtedly end of March/ early April and October/November.
 Of course end of March/early April for the Sakura season but depending on where you go to and depending on the trees that bloom, you may or may not be able to view it in full bloom for Hanami.
 October/November is still quite warm (23° average) and a cheap time.
 Halloween events in Namba, Osaka and Shibuya, Tokyo are quite popular as well.

 When should I go for Sakura/Hanami season?Around mid to late January, there are announcement sites about when it is predicted for the best time to go view the full bloom.
-You should be in Japan around late March to early April for sakura viewing, please see here for the perfect spots.
-There is usually a selection of food and drinks that are Sakura themed that you can read here (written in 2017 so items will have changed).
+You should be in Japan around late March to early April for sakura viewing for the perfect spots.
+There is usually a selection of food and drinks that are Sakura themed too.

 Should I buy a IC Card or JR Rail Pass?JR Rail Pass for First-Timers, then if you are a Frequent Traveller, I would say get both especially if you are exploring cities more.